Actyx/Actyx/CONTRIBUTING.md

 ### Pull Requests

-All changes from a fork must go through a Pull Request before being merged to the main repository.
-This enables peer reviews to ensure that the code quality are upheld.
 To maintain an efficient review process, pull requests must:

 1. Reference an issue: Use GitHub's referencing syntax such as "Resolves #123" to automatically link the PR to the relevant issue to make sure the reviewers understand the context of the change.